Small business activism: Is taking a stand worth the risk?

-Connecticut-based business consultant Patty Lennon describes this "polarization" as a "very powerful" and "beautiful thing in growing your company's brand."
+Connecticut-based business consultant Patty Lennon describes this polarization as a "very powerful" and a "beautiful thing in growing your company's brand."
 She says if you polarize your audience, you may get people who are very angry.
 But at the same time, "you're also magnetizing your ideal client."

 That may sound risky if you're a new owner.
 Perhaps it helps to remember that you don't need to be loved by everyone.